bjulliana/parking-lot/README.md

     docker-compose up -d

+Install all the dependencies using composer

+    docker-compose run --rm composer install

-Install all the dependencies using composer and npm
+Install all the dependencies using npm

-    docker-compose run --rm composer install && npm install
+    docker-compose run --rm npm install

+Compile the scss and js files

+    docker-compose run --rm npm run dev

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env